Correction of the Rhône upstream of Lake Geneva: Dangerous situation

 Flood of October 2000 in Saillon (VS).

 The risk of flooding from the Rhône is high.
 The recurrence of very high floods, higher than those used as a basis for defining the cross-section of the Rhone during previous Rhone corrections, together with the strong development of built-up areas, have shown that higher flows than in the past must now be considered to secure the Rhone plain.
-Hydrological studies indicate that the 100-year flood (occurring on average once every hundred years) has a discharge of 1,260 m³/s at Branson (Fully) and 1,660 m³/s³ at the Porte du Scex, near Lake Geneva.
-An extreme flood (with a statistical return time of around a thousand years) would have a discharge of 1,600 m³/s at Branson and 2,100 m³/s at the Porte du Scex.
+Hydrological studies indicate that the 100-year flood (occurring on average once every hundred years) has a discharge of 1,260 m^{3}/s at Branson (Fully) and 1,660 m^{3}/s³ at the Porte du Scex, near Lake Geneva.
+An extreme flood (with a statistical return time of around a thousand years) would have a discharge of 1,600 m^{3}/s at Branson and 2,100 m^{3}/s at the Porte du Scex.

 Flood of October 2000 in Evionnaz (VS).

 The current layout of the Rhône is no longer able to protect the plain against the 100-year flood defined above, due to the poor condition of the dykes and the inadequate size of the riverbed.

 The lack of capacity is due to the insufficient size of the Rhone bed, and not to the deposition of sediment on the riverbed: since the middle of the 20th century, there has been a general trend towards lowering the Rhone bed, due to the sustained activity of gravel pits.
 Today's dikes date back to the second Rhône correction (1930–1960).
 They were built over the dikes of the first correction (1863–1884).
 Today, they are dangerous due to their lack of stability (risk of internal erosion and hydraulic foxing), as well as deterioration caused by tree roots and burrowing animals.
 This means that dikes can fail even before flooding occurs.

 As a result, more than 11,000 hectares of land are currently threatened by flooding in the Rhône plain in Valais, and the cumulative potential damage exceeds ten billion Swiss francs.